4 ways to save time and money with better financial processes

 As the leader of a company, you have to make sure you’re paying the bills, investing for the future and turning a healthy profit.
 And efficiently keeping track of it all will only become more difficult as your business grows.

 Having efficient financial processes will help streamline activities within your company while giving you the critical information you need, when you need it.
 In addition, having good safeguards and control is essential to mitigate risk (such as overpaying suppliers, fraud, and underpricing).

-To optimize your financial processes, BDC Business Advisor Christopher Chan says your first step should be to get a clear understanding of how things are currently being done in your company.
+To optimize your financial processes, Alka Sood, a BDC business consultant, says your first step should be to get a clear understanding of how things are currently being done in your company.
 To do so, you or someone you trust should interview and observe how tasks are being performed with the goal of identifying duplication and error prone activities, and determining how long these tasks take to complete.
 Consequently, mapping out your processes helps analyze where opportunities for improvements may exist.

 1. Systematize relationships with customers